ferrocyante/Manage-Server/README.md

 > **What this does:** Writes a native messaging manifest to the Windows registry under `HKCU\Software\Google\Chrome\NativeMessagingHosts\com.raycast.browser.bridge` (and equivalent keys for Edge, Brave, Chrome).
 This tells each browser where to find `raycast-bridge-server.exe` when the extension requests a native connection.

 ---

 ### Step 5 — Verify the Connection

 1. Open Raycast → type **Switch Tabs** → press Enter.
-2. Your open tabs should appear within 1–2 seconds.(if they dont reload you browser extesion and reopen  **Switch Tabs** command in raycast)
+2. Your open tabs should appear within 1–2 seconds.
+If they don't, reload your browser extension and reopen the **Switch Tabs** command in Raycast.
 3. The search bar placeholder will show the connected browser name (e.g. `Filter Tabs | Edge`).

 You can also click the extension icon in your browser toolbar — the popup shows the connection status and detected browser type.